mmul-it/training/Containers-From-Scratch/Containers-Local-Directory-Mapping.md

 In this lab you will:

-1. Create a folder on your homedir named "local-dir" and enable the correct SELinux context for the directory if you are on CentOS/Red Hat.
+1. Create a folder on your homedir named `local-dir` and enable the correct SELinux context for the directory if you are on CentOS/Red Hat.
-2. Run a nginx container image named "local-dir-mapping-test", exposing on localhost the 8080 port mapping also the newly created volume into the container directory `/usr/share/nginx/html`.
+2. Run a nginx container image named `local-dir-mapping-test`, exposing on localhost the 8080 port mapping also the newly created volume into the container directory `/usr/share/nginx/html`.
-3. Check the status of the local-dir on the host, what has changed?
+3. Check the status of the `local-dir` on the host, what has changed?
 4. Create in local-dir a file named `index.html` containing "Local dir test" text and verify that the web page now displays it accordingly.
 5. Stop the container.
 6. Start a new container with the name "local-dir-mapping-test-relaunch" and the mapping of the local directory and check that the page still shows our modified message despite the fact that the container was created again from scratch.
+7. Stop the `local-dir-mapping-test`.

 ## Solution